kagisearch/pyllms/README.md

 ```

-Result will also contain useful information like tokens used, cost (which is automaticall calculated using current pricing) and result latency:
+The result will also contain helpful information like tokens used, cost (which is automatically calculated using current pricing), and result latency:
 ```
 >>> print(result.meta)
 {'model': 'gpt-3.5-turbo', 'tokens': 15, 'tokens_prompt': 14, 'tokens_completion': 1, 'cost': 3e-05, 'latency': 0.48232388496398926}